 UNESCO Creative Cities Network

-Creative cities are committed to developing and sharing experiences to make them more inclusive and sustainable, to establish partnerships between the public and private sectors and civil society, and to foster professional and artistic exchange programs and networks, among other actions.
+Creative cities are committed to developing and sharing experiences to make them more inclusive and sustainable, establishing partnerships between the public and private sectors and civil society, and fostering professional and artistic exchange programs and networks, among other actions.

-To be designated as the Creative City of Gastronomy, the city needs to participate in an annual selection promoted by UNESCO, submitting a proposal that answers determined criteria (e.g.: relationship of gastronomy with the city, if there is use of traditional knowledge and local ingredients in typical cuisine, which sustainable production practices), as well as an action plan.
+To be designated as the Creative City of Gastronomy, the city needs to participate in an annual selection promoted by UNESCO, submitting a proposal that answers determined criteria (e.g.: relationship of gastronomy with the city, the use of traditional knowledge and local ingredients in typical cuisine, sustainable production practices), as well as an action plan.

-Currently, two hundred and forty-six cities have been designated Creative Cities, with thirty-six cities in the area of gastronomy, check out the list of cities below and start planning your next food destination.
+Currently, two hundred and forty-six cities have been designated Creative Cities, with thirty-six cities in the area of gastronomy.
+Check out the list below and our tips on planning a trip.

 UNESCO Creative Cities of Gastronomy